jg485/new_github_username_is_jeremygoh/README.md

-new_github_username_is_jeremygoh
+My new github username is jeremygoh
 ================================

-I've changed my github username since jeremygoh is finally available!
+I've changed my github username since the jeremygoh username is finally available!
 Check out my work there!

+This is now just a placeholder.